-- → your source: authors Don Kingsley and Maria Gomez-Herrera, published in 2019. - → Kingsley and Gomez-Herrera refer to and cite a source authored by Kenneth R. Jensen, published in 2003. - → You want to refer to Jensen. - On your References (APA) or Works Cited (MLA) page: include only the source authored by Kingsley and Gomez-Herrera ("your source") - In text:
+- → your source is authored by Don Kingsley and Maria Gomez-Herrera, published in 2019 - → they refer to and cite a source authored by Kenneth R. Jensen, published in 2003 - $\rightarrow$ you want to refer to Jensen.

+On your References (APA) or Works Cited (MLA) page: include only the source authored by Kingsley and Gomez-Herrera ("your source")

+In text: